Housing advice on release from prison

 Nacro

-Nacro work with people who may be at risk of re-offending and support them in the community.
+Nacro works with people who may be at risk of re-offending and support them in the community.
 They can also offer low-level supported accommodation, aiming to reduce crime and prevent offending behaviour.
-Nacro assess people’s needs and work with them to develop an individually tailored resettlement action plan.
+Nacro assesses people’s needs and works with them to develop an individually tailored resettlement action plan.
 They can work with both young and adult offenders in prisons and in the community, offering a wide range of services to support them to change their lives.
-Their goal is to reduce reoffending and help people to positively reintegrate into society.
+Their goal is to reduce reoffending and help people to reintegrate into society positively.

 Find out more on the Nacro website.